hcpenguin/PUI2017_mas1300/HW4_mas1300_README.md

+For table formatting consulted with Baoling
+/
-For table formatting consulted with Baoling for part 3vconsulted with Baoling and Gerardo, just to check my results
+for part 3 consulted with Baoling and Gerardo, just to check my results